-- PowerPoint presentations: Using software such as Microsoft PowerPoint, PowerPoint presentations allow trainers to disseminate information using slides.
+- PowerPoint presentations: Using software such as Microsoft PowerPoint or Alternative tools, PowerPoint presentations allow trainers to disseminate information using slides.
 These slides can contain texts, charts, videos, audio, links, tables, images, and even word arts.

 - Sourcing from written materials: This process involves lifting content from available textbooks, journals, and other literature.

 - Forums and discussion boards: Online learning platforms offer services similar to those of chat rooms.
 Learners and trainers can discuss or air their views regarding a topic.